padresmurfa/minetest-development-with-osx-and-docker/DEBT.md

 * There is a travis file with a lua checker in the minetest game.
 We should run it.

+* We should use a config file, rather than hardcoded names and sniping the user's local login name via whoami.

 ## Minor

 * When mounting the source directory into the minetest server container as read-only, it